Milpitas, California: Local

-The city is headed by five-member city council consisting of a mayor, a vice mayor, and three councilmembers.
-As of 2020, the mayor is Rich Tran, the vice mayor is Carmen Montano, and the councilmembers are Evelyn Chua, Karina Dominguez and Anthony Phan.
+The city has a Council–manager government headed by five-member city council consisting of a mayor, a vice mayor, and three councilmembers.
+As of April 26, 2024, the mayor is Carmen Montano, the vice mayor is Evelyn Chua, and the councilmembers are Hon Lien, Garry Barbadillo and Anthony Phan.
 The city manager is Steven McHarris.
 The city attorney is Christopher Diaz.
 The police chief is Armando Corpuz.
 The fire chief is Brian Sherard.

 The Milpitas Town Seal was the idea of former Councilman and Vice Mayor John McDermott, who came up with the idea for a seal of the Minuteman from one of his son's history textbooks.
 He designed the seal and took it to Arnie's Signs and had 4,000 decals made.
 The city's seal shows Daniel Chester French's Minuteman statue, musket in hand, standing in the Santa Clara Valley, with the golden hills of Milpitas rising to the east.
 He faces defiantly south toward San Jose because early residents of Milpitas considered themselves minutemen when they defeated efforts by San Jose to annex the newly incorporated Milpitas.